newchuyalong/libgdx-learning/3D-animations-and-skinning.md

 To get notified when an animation is looped or ended you can implement the `AnimationListener` interface.
 It will be notified when an animation is ended or looped.
 It receives the AnimationDesc of the animation that ended or looped.
 You can supply your AnimationListener with every animation method, e.g. `setAnimation(String id, int loopCount, AnimationListener listener)`.

 ## Blending animations
 When switching animation using the `setAnimation`, the previous animation is stopped abruptly.
-It is possible to blend to previous animation into the new animation, giving a smooth transition between animations.
+It is possible to blend the previous animation into the new animation, giving a smooth transition between animations.
 You can use the `animate(...)` for that.
 The animate method takes the same parameters as the setAnimation method along with an additional `transitionTime` argument.
 During this time the new animation will be linear interpolated on top of the old animation, resulting in a smooth transition.
 If there is no previous animation, then the new animation will start immediately.

 ## Queuing animations
 To start an animation when the current animation is completed, you can use the `queue(...)` method.
-If the current animation is continuous looping, the queued animation will be executed when the current loop completed.
+If the current animation is continuously looping, the queued animation will be executed when the current loop completed.
 Otherwise the queued animation will be executed when the current animation is ended (including all loops remaining).
 If there is no current animation, the queued animation will be executed immediately.
 Queued animations will be blended if a transition time greater than zero is specified.

 ## Action animation
 An action animation is a (commonly short) animation that is executed on top of the current the animation.
 In practice, it is the same calling `animate(...)` with the action animation and calling `queue(...)` with the previous animation.